N. Korea calls Sony, Wannacry hack charges smear campaign

-In a statement Friday, a North Korean Foreign Ministry official says the person named by U.S. is a “non-entity” and warned that the allegations, which he called a smear campaign, could harm talks between the two countries following the summit between President Donald Trump and North Korean leader Kim Jong Un.
+In a statement Friday, a North Korean Foreign Ministry official said that the person named by U.S. is a “non-entity,” and warned that the allegations, which he called a smear campaign, could harm talks between the two countries following the summit between President Donald Trump and North Korean leader Kim Jong Un.

 U.S. federal prosecutors allege the programmer, identified as Park Jin Hyok, conspired to conduct a series of attacks that also stole $81 million from a bank in Bangladesh.